WizeEveryWhere/OpenWize/docs/welcome.rst

 .. figure:: pics/wize-up_base-board.png
    :align: center

-   La carte Wize'Up montée sur sa carte de base
+   The Wize'Up card mounted on its base card

-Wize’Up est le fruit d’un appel à projet de l’alliance wize, dans lequel les sociétés Alciom et GRDF ont réunies leurs savoirs-faires et expertises pour offrir une solution clés en main d’accélération de projets IOT.
-Le concept est de fournir un module de communication équipé d’OpenWize, facilement intégrable dans un nouveau design hardware.
-Ce module s’interface facilement via une liaison UART par l’intermédiaire d’un ensemble de commandes AT.
-Pour plus d’information sur `Wize’Up <https://www.alciom.com/nos-métiers/produits/wizeup/>`_
+Wize'Up is the result of a call for projects from the wize alliance, in which Alciom and GRDF have combined their skills and expertise to offer a turnkey solution for accelerating IOT projects.
+The concept is to provide a communication module equipped with OpenWize, easily integrated into a new hardware design.
+This module interfaces easily via a UART link through a set of AT commands.
+For more information on `Wize’Up <https://www.alciom.com/nos-métiers/produits/wizeup/>`_

-Pour plus d'information sur la mise en oeuvre du stack OpenWize sur la carte Wize'Up : (rajouter lien car l'index du readTheDocs de OpenWize'Up)
+For more information on the implementation of the OpenWize stack on the Wize'Up map : (rajouter lien car l'index du readTheDocs de OpenWize'Up)

-Vous trouverez également au paragraphe **add_link** un example simple d'utilisation d'OpenWize sur une carte de démonstration STM Nucléo L476RG qui ne possède pas de transceiver RF (la trame sort sur une UART de la carte).
+You will also find in the **add_link** paragraph a simple example of using OpenWize on a Nucléo L476RG STM demonstration board that does not have an RF transceiver (the frame is output on a UART on the board).

-Quels réseaux 169 MHz utiliser avec la technologie Wize
+Which 169 MHz networks to use with Wize technology ?
 =======================================================

-Wize est une technologie utilisable en mode « dédié » et en mode « opéré ».
+Wize is a technology that can be used in both "dedicated" and "operated" modes.

-En mode « dédié », un client décide d’installer sa propre infrastructure de concentrateurs Wize et s’enregistre en tant qu’opérateur auprès de l’alliance wize.
-Si vous développez un produit pour un client de ce type, votre client votre communiquera toutes les informations nécessaires pour l’enregistrement de votre produit sur son réseau.
+In "dedicated" mode, a customer decides to install its own infrastructure of Wize hubs and registers as an operator with the wize alliance.
+If you develop a product for such a customer, your customer will provide you with all the necessary information to register your product on their network.

-En mode « opéré », un client décide d’utiliser le réseau d’un opérateur existant afin de faire remonter les données de ses capteurs vers son système d’information.
-Si vous développez un produit pour un client de ce type, votre client doit vous mettre en relation avec l’opérateur wize qu’il a sélectionné afin que vous puissiez enregistrer votre produit sur son réseau.
-La liste des opérateurs wize ainsi que les points de contacts associés sont disponibles sur le site de l’alliance.
+In "operated" mode, a customer decides to use the network of an existing operator to send data from its sensors to its information system.
+If you develop a product for a customer of this type, your customer must put you in touch with the wize operator he has selected so that you can register your product on his network.
+The list of wize operators as well as the associated contact points are available on the alliance's website.

-A noter qu’à partir de la version 1.2, pour faciliter le développement de produit wize, l’alliance wize a introduit le concept Wiz’One qui permet de faire transiter ponctuellement des données sur tous les réseaux wize compatibles 1.2 à des fins de tests unitaires ou d’intégration.
-Le support de Wiz’One est dépendant de l’opérateur et peut-être associé à certaines restrictions en terme de fonctionnalités.
+Note that from version 1.2, to facilitate the development of wize products, the wize alliance has introduced the Wiz'One concept which allows data to be transmitted on all 1.2 compatible wize networks for unit testing or integration purposes.
+Wiz'One support is operator dependent and may be associated with certain restrictions in terms of functionality.

-Pour aller plus loin dans votre développement
+To go further in your development
 =============================================

-Besoin d'aider ?
+Need to help?
-Vous pouvez contacter ....
+You can contact ....

-Guide pour contribuer à OpenWize.
+Guide to contributing to OpenWize.
 =================================

-Les contributions à OpenWize – Bugs fix, ajout de nouvel fonctionnalités, ajout de documentation, ajouts d’exemples – sont les bienvenus.
-Ces contributions doivent s’effectuer sous la forme de Github Pull Request.
+Contributions to OpenWize - bug fixes, adding new features, adding documentation, adding examples - are welcome.
+These contributions should be made in the form of a Github Pull Request.

-Prés-requis pour contribuer : (:ref:`Contribuer<Contributing>`)
+Prerequisites to contribute: (:ref:`Contribuer<Contributing>`)
- * Contribution sous la même licence que celle d’OpenWize.
+ * Contributed under the same license as OpenWize.
- * Votre code doit être conforme au style de développement d’OpenWize (:ref:`Guide de l'écriture du code<Coding Style Guide>`)
+ * Your code must conform to the OpenWize development style (:ref:`Guide de l'écriture du code<Coding Style Guide>`)
- * Votre code doit être conforme au style de documentation d’OpenWize (:ref:`Guide de documentation<Documentation Guide>`)
+ * Your code must conform to the OpenWize documentation style (:ref:`Documentation Guide<Documentation Guide>`)
- * Votre code doit être suffisamment documenter pour que sa structure soit facilement compréhensible.
+ * Your code must be sufficiently documented so that its structure is easily understood.
- * Votre code est-il accompagné d’une documentation ou d’exemples qui permettent d’en comprendre facilement l’utilisation.
+ * Is your code accompanied by documentation or examples that make it easy to understand its use?
- * Les commentaires de votre code et votre documentation sont-ils écrits en anglais.
+ * Are your code comments and documentation written in English ?

 ..
-   User Guide de l'écriture du code
+   User Guide to Writing Code
    --------------------------------
    TBD

-   Si vous n’êtes pas sûr de l’ensemble de ces points, n’hésitez pas à ouvrir un issue sur le repository d'OpenWize pour nous poser vos questions.
+   If you are unsure about any of these points, feel free to open an issue on the OpenWize repository to ask us your questions.

 .. *****************************************************************************
 .. references